lixiny/ArtiBoost/README.md

 <br />

-This repo contains models, train, and test code.
+This repo contains models, train, and test codes.

 ## TODO